-This research network aims to bring scholars together to build networks with opportunities of learning emerging DH knowledge in extended areas by associating DH with medical sciences, sociology, economics, urban geography and development studies, but also interactions with peers and professionals from various backgrounds and research institution(s) and international organisation(s).
+This research network was funded by CDH for 2021/22 which aimed to bring scholars together to build networks with opportunities of learning emerging DH knowledge in extended areas by associating DH with medical sciences, sociology, economics, urban geography and development studies, but also interactions with peers and professionals from various backgrounds and research institution(s) and international organisation(s).

 Emerging Digital Wellbeing and Development